 Treat Pink Eye (Conjunctivitis) with Chamomile Infusions

-Pinkeye, otherwise known as conjunctivitis, is a contagious ailment and needs over-the-counter treatments.
-More often than not, it is not chronic, unlike other diseases with inflammation.
+Pinkeye, otherwise known as conjunctivitis, is a contagious ailment and usually requires over-the-counter treatments.
+More often than not, it is not chronic, unlike other diseases associated with inflammation.
 Pinkeye can be treated in many ways, including the use of herbal medications.
 Read on to find out more:

 There are two types of conjunctivitis: Viral conjunctivitis and bacterial conjunctivitis.
 Viral conjunctivitis is mainly caused by upper respiratory tract infections from adenovirus.
-So, those who may have diseases in the respiratory tract are likely to experience reddening and swelling of both eyes.
+So, those who may have issues with the respiratory tract are likely to experience reddening and swelling of both eyes.

 - 1Symptoms of viral conjunctivitis:Advertisement